Byongho96/TIL/JavaScript/03_JavaScript_Asynchronous.md

 Axios
 : The library for asynchrnous HTTP communciation.
 Can be installed with npm in node.js, and can be used with CDN in browser.

+### 2.0.
+XHR
+XHR(XMLHttpRequest)
+: JavaScript API that makes AJAX requests.
+But it is not convenient to use, so that most send XHR requests using libraries such as Axios

 ### 2.1.
 The Structure of Axios
 ```html
 <script src="https://cdn.jsdelivr.net/npm/axios/dist/axios.min.js"></script>